heroku/heroku-lunch/README.md

 # heroku-lunch

-A Heroku CLI plugin for Herokai to figure out lunch.
+A Heroku CLI plugin for Herokai to figure out lunch powered by [Ohiru](max/ohiru).

 ## Installation